AustinKingOry/metatester/README.md

 1. Enter a valid URL in the input field.
 2. Click the "Fetch Metadata" button or press Enter to fetch the metadata.
 3. The metadata will be displayed in a card below the input field.
-4. Use the "Clear" button to reset the form and results.
+4. Use the "Clear" button to reset the form.
+5. Use the trash icon button to clear the server's cache and fetch fresh metadata.

 ## Dependencies